Sell Your TN Or GA House With Flood Or Water Damage

 With New Horizon, you can sell your house fast without having to make any repairs, fix any structural issues, or deal with wary buyers you may encounter selling on the open market.
 Ultimately, you may be able to get more money for your house going through the process outlined above.
 It’s just going to take a lot of time and money up front to get it done.
 The benefit to selling to New Horizon is that it’s Fast & Easy.
 We take care of all the difficult issues so you don’t have to.

-We Buy Houses With Water Damage in Chattanooga, Tennessee
+We Buy Houses With Water Damage in Tennessee & Georgia

-New Horizon Home Buyers is a local home buying company in Chattanooga, TN.
+New Horizon Home Buyers is a local home buying company in TN & GA.
 We buy houses 100% As-Is in Cash.
 We can buy your Tennessee house (even with water damage) and handle all the hard work so you don’t have to.
-If you want to sell your house in Chattanooga, get your No Obligation All Cash Offer today.
+If you want to sell your house in Tennessee or Georgia, get your No Obligation All Cash Offer today.

 Our selling process is 100% free.
 Even if you are unsure of what you want to do, I encourage you to reach out for a free offer on your house.
 You have nothing to lose.